Skip to main content

 🚀 Successfully deployed contract on ZetaChain.

 Use the interact task to perform a cross-chain swap.
-In this example, we're swapping native gETH for for a ZRC-20 representation of tMATIC.
-The contract will perform a swap and then withdraw tMATIC to Polygon Mumbai.
-To get the value of the --target-token find the ZRC-20 contract address of the destination token in the docs.
+In this example, we're swapping native sETH from Sepolia for tMATIC on Polygon Mumbai.
+The contract will deposit sETH to ZetaChain as ZRC-20, swap it for ZRC-20 tMATIC and then withdraw native tMATIC Polygon Mumbai.
+To get the value of the --target-token find the ZRC-20 contract address of the destination token in the ZRC-20 section of the docs.

 🔑 Using account: 0x2cD3D070aE1BD365909dD859d29F387AA96911e1

-🚀 Successfully broadcasted a token transfer transaction on goerli_testnet network.
+🚀 Successfully broadcasted a token transfer transaction on sepolia_testnet network.

 Track your cross-chain transaction: